Ana Aliverti

 024 765 28398

-Ana's research work looks at the intersections between criminal law and criminal justice, on the one hand, and border regimes, on the other, and explores the impact of such intertwining on the national criminal justice institutions and on those subject to the resulting set of controls.
-It examines questions of citizenship and belonging in criminal justice, and law's instrumental and symbolic power for boundary drawing, as well as the place of morality and affects in state power.
-She has conducted research on the criminal courts, the police, and immigration enforcement.
+Ana's research lies at the intersection of criminology, socio-legal studies, sociology and anthropology.
+She specializes in criminal justice, policing and border controls, and is interested in questions of citizenship and belonging in criminal justice, the place of morality and affects in state power, and pluralized forms of security governance.
+She has conducted research on the asylum bureaucracy, criminal courts, the police, and immigration enforcement.